 SIBO Treatment Conclusion

 SIBO and other stealth infections (undiagnosed but present) are by far the common reason I see that people are suffering from IBS or any other digestive complaint.
-SIBO treatment isn’t very common right now in main stream medicine though research suggests and historical and traditional medicine indicate that medicinal herbs for SIBO are your best starting point.
+SIBO treatment by an educated SIBO doctor isn’t very common right now in main stream medicine though research suggests and historical and traditional medicine indicate that medicinal herbs for SIBO are your best starting point.

-If you want more on our favorite herbs to kill SIBO, download Dr. Anderson’s free eBook here
+If you want more on our favorite herbal treatments for SIBO, download Dr. Anderson’s free eBook here